apache/drill/contrib/format-hdf5/README.md

 * HDF5 files can contain nested data sets of up to `n` dimensions.
 Since Drill works best with two dimensional data, datasets with more than two dimensions are reduced to 2 dimensions.
  * HDF5 has a `COMPOUND` data type.
 At present, Drill supports reading `COMPOUND` data types that contain multiple datasets.
-At present Drill does not support `COMPOUND` fields with multidimesnional columns.
+At present Drill does not support `COMPOUND` fields with multidimensional columns.
 Drill will ignore multidimensional columns within `COMPOUND` fields.

  [1]: https://en.wikipedia.org/wiki/Hierarchical_Data_Format
  [2]: https://www.hdfgroup.org